Intel Computing Cluster

 The Nanolab cluster provides users of the CNF the opportunity to use a wide range of modeling software tailored for nanoscale systems.
-The cluster consists of 152 Xeon processors (288 computing cores).
-In addition, a subset of the nodes are linked with Inifiniband fabric.
-The cluster runs Red Hat Linux Enterprise.
+The cluster consists of Xeon E5620 and Xeon E5-2620 processors.
+All nodes are linked via Gigabit Ethernet.
+The cluster runs Red Hat Linux Enterprise 5.

 The CNF Cluster was made possible by donations from Intel Corp. in 2004, 2005, and 2007.
 In 2010, we also expanded the capability of the cluster with the additional of 20 new Xeon nodes with a large amount of RAM to handle memory intensive calculations.